ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 and a *listener* node that listens to these messages.

 By `Sourcing ROS 2 <ConfigROS2>`
-you will get access to the CLI of *Fast DDS*: ``fastdds``.
+you will get access to the CLI tool ``fastdds``.
-This CLI gives access to the `discovery tool <https://fast-dds.docs.eprosima.com/en/v2.0.2/ fastddscli/cli/cli.html#discovery>`__, which allows to launch a server.
+This CLI gives access to the `discovery tool <https://fast-dds.docs.eprosima.com/en/v2.1.0/ fastddscli/cli/cli.html#discovery>`__, which allows to launch a server.
 This server will manage the discovery process for the nodes that connect to it.